pasosdeJesus/intercambiador/README.md

-You can see a very crude demo at <https://intercambiador.pasosdeJesus.org>, by using TonKeeper it just works with Ton-Connect 2.0 and uses the authentication backend and after the database backend to query the ads in the database --both backends are coordinated for authentication with JSON Web Tokens and a common secret used to encrypt and decrypt the address of the wallet that connects.
+You can see a very crude demo at <https://intercambiador.pasosdeJesus.org>, by using TonKeeper it just works with Ton-Connect 2.0 and uses the authentication backend to login and after the database backend to query the ads in the database --both backends are coordinated for authentication with JSON Web Tokens and a common secret used to encrypt and decrypt the address of the wallet that connects.

 Neither the frontend nor the backends still interact with the smart contract, although an advanced version of the smart contract is already deployed in